cameronenfuego/cameronenfuego.github.io/_posts/2020-05-07-tired-of-talking-about-the-pandemic.md

 ![](https://images.unsplash.com/photo-1588853801246-b7f05880c144?ixlib=rb-1.2.1&q=90&fm=jpg&crop=entropy&cs=tinysrgb&fit=max&ixid=eyJhcHBfaWQiOjExNzczfQ)

 While some states are beginning the process of opening up, you have news of large corporations extending work from home policies into the fall.
 The juxtaposition is a bit dizzying.
-Really, I just don't want to be talking about the subject of this damn pandemic anymore.
+Really, I just don't want to be talking about the subject of this damn pandemic anymore.<!--more-->

 However, here we are, and many of us are just as concerned about COVID-19 spreading as we were two months ago.
 Sheltering in place for this long has felt brutal, and I imagine several of you can relate.